SL8 Apartments Rope Access, Brisbane:

 - Safety features throughout the duration of these works, including signage, barriers, overhead protection and exclusion areas under drop zones

-The decade-old paint layer, featuring shades of brown, beige and cream, was of high-quality Kiem mineral paint which had unfortunately been applied without the proper preparation or attention.
+The decade-old paint layer, featuring shades of brown, beige and cream, was of high-quality Keim mineral paint which had unfortunately been applied without the proper preparation or attention.
 This rather tired-looking colour pallet was now failing, bringing the overall appearance of the complex to a much lower standard than the interior.
 Together with SL8 and a planning committee, McAuliffe Painting set up a treatment plan which included the removal of old paint layers which would otherwise shorten the life of the new paint job.
 Through rope access, disruption was kept at a minimum at all times and the use of unsightly (and expensive) scaffolding was completely avoided.
 Façade preparation techniques used modern materials proven to withstand the elements.
-By changing the paint type to Porter’s Paints, the final effect was soft, ultra-flat and matt.
+By changing the paint type to Porter’s Paints, the final effect was soft, ultra-flat and matte.
 In addition, the crushed marble content of this high-quality paint meant the final result is durable, very long-lasting and dirt- and UV-resistant.
 Additionally, low-odour paints such as these cause even less disruption to the local community.

 See For Yourself!

-It was decided via a committee meeting that the original colours were outdated and should be replaced with a scheme that suited the new, contemporary persona of Westend.
+It was decided via a committee meeting that the original colours were outdated and should be replaced with a scheme that suited the new, contemporary persona of West End.
 As you can see below, this has been achieved with great success.
 The fresh and contemporary pallet has brought new life and vitality to the building, simultaneously boosting both appeal and rental income for SL8 in a highly competitive housing market.